Discernment Counseling in Westlake Village, CA

 A new option for certain marriages in crisis.

 Different than traditional marriage counseling, Discernment Counseling does not immediately attempt to solve the problems within a marriage.
-Rather, the goal of this short-term counseling approach is to help couples have greater clarity and confidence in their decision-making.
+Instead, the goal of this short-term counseling approach is to help couples have greater clarity and confidence in their decision-making.

 Discernment Counseling may be appropriate if you or your spouse are seriously considering divorce but are not entirely sure if this is the right choice.